datarobot/datarobot-user-models/VALIDATION-SCHEMA.md

 For the output of the model the following values are allowed:
 - NEVER: This models output is never a sparse dataframe.
 - DYNAMIC: This model can output either a dense or sparse matrix.
-- ALWAYS: This model will never always a sparse matrix.
+- ALWAYS: This model will always be a sparse matrix.
 - IDENTITY: This model can output either a sparse or dense matrix, and the sparsity will match the input matrix.

 ### number_of_columns